 Once you find a short phrase and tune, just go with your creative flow and write the song.
 Play around that phrase, add to it, modify it, repeat it, or delete it and start again if you don’t like the direction it’s taking you.

 What matters is that you’re actually going somewhere, that you’re inspired and ready to compose!

-If, inspiration to write songs still doesn’t seem to be anywhere near, you may consider the possibility you have musician’s block.
+If inspiration to write songs still doesn’t seem to be anywhere near, you may consider the possibility you have a musician’s block.
 Get unstuck now!

 Inspiration is what makes you write songs.
 Learning the craft of songwriting, music theory, and actually writing a lot of songs, is what will make your write great songs.
 Work on these three things together and very soon you will start seeing a multiplier effect in both the quality and the quantity of your songs.